dell/karavi-resiliency/docs/SUPPORTED_DRIVERS.md

 * A roboust mechanism if Nodes are doing I/O to volumes (sampled over a 5 second period).
 * Low latency REST API supports fast CSI provisioning and deprovisioning operations.
 * A proprietary network protocol provided by the SDC component that can run over the same IP interface as the K8S control plane or over a separate IP interface for Array I/O.

-## Unity Support

-The Unity support in Karavi Resiliency has only begun recently as is not completed.
-Nevertheless, it is possible to test on a limited basis in the Tech.
-Preview:

-* Initially supports NFS and iSCSI protocols.
-(Fibrechannel is not supported yet.)
-* Array connectivity detection is implemented for iSCSI only.
-However detection times are slow (on the order of a minute or more.)
-* The mechanism to detect I/O is in progress to volumes is not yet implemented.